-The Emerging Kind (tEK) project is training people who have had difficult experiences of mental health (and usually the mental health system), but who have since transformed their lives, to set up and facilitate peer support groups to help others struggling through the same process.
+This UK-wide project is training people who have had difficult experiences of mental health (and usually the mental health system), or have had other difficulties in life, to set up and facilitate peer support groups, helping others struggling through the same process.

-Once trained, the peer facilitators will set up their own groups in their local areas around the UK; each group supporting up to 10 people experiencing emotional or mental distress due to what they would consider to be part of a difficult spiritual transformation process, often initiated by trauma.
+Once trained, each facilitator will set up their own groups in their local areas around the UK; each group supporting up to 12 people experiencing emotional or psychological distress.

 The groups are ‘safe spaces’ that allow people to validate their own experiences without judgement or stigma; empowering them to emerge from their own crises and act on their individual passions to share their unique gifts and kindness and so create a more connected and compassionate world.

-We have already funded 20 training places on this scheme and the resultant support groups are in the process of being set up.
+We have already funded training places on this scheme and the resultant support groups have either become active or are in the process of being set up.
 Further funding would enable more group facilitators to be trained to hold more support groups to help more people around the UK.

 KindaListening – Mental Health

 Training people in deep-listening skills, to identify and support those in their communities in need of an ear.
 Enabling caring people to use this most valuable life skill and apply it into the needs of society.

 The KindaListening project is endorsed and supported by tMK as a way of rippling out kindness in the community.
 As need is increasing and public services are depleting, we all need to be a resource for ourselves and each other.

 We have already trained 80 people who are actively using their KindaListening skills in support of family, friends and strangers within their local communities.
 Additional Funding would roll out the training programme to more people to deliver support for those in need.